ismagarcia/me/index.md

 </p>

 <p class="dark_paragraph">
-My previous research explored practical applications in a variety of areas in computer graphics, including real-time tree rendering, GPU efficient data-structures for geometry processing and texturing, and dynamic parallel data-structures for ray-tracing and general-purpose GPU applications.
+My previous research explored practical applications in a variety of areas in computer graphics, including real-time rendering, GPU efficient data-structures for geometry processing and texturing, and dynamic parallel data-structures for ray-tracing and general-purpose GPU applications.
 </p>

 <p class="dark_paragraph">